-You may find the code from the previous lecture 4 a useful reference: lec04upd.do in the online lecture folder https://econweb.ucsd.edu/muendler/teach/20f/435/lec04.
-Note the update from lec04. do to lec04upd.do.
+You may find the code from the previous lecture 4 a useful reference: lec04.do in the online lecture folder https://econweb.ucsd.edu/muendler/teach/21f/435/lec04.

 Please submit three products to canvas.ucsd.edu by the due time: (i) a file with results titled ee05.pdf, (ii) a log file titled ee05.log, and (iii) a Stata code file titled ee05.do (which may call other software).
 Your log file must exhaustively document the steps from the above input files to the output of results.